MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-fulfillment-provider.md

-## Add provider definition logic definition to the provider definition
+## Add provider definition logic definition to the provider definition (Outlook)

 1. Go to **Providers \> Catalog**.
 1. Select the newly-created **IOMLabFulfillmentProvider**.